 Dr. Chern will take a look at your teeth and assess what kind of whitening process will be best for you.
 She’ll also take pictures so that you can track your progress as your treatment unfolds.
 This is the best time to discuss your smile goals with Dr. Chern who can recommend your best options for cosmetic dentistry.
 We offer Zoom in-office teeth whitening as well as custom take-home trays to help you get your ideal results.
 Both are pain-free options to whiten and brighten your teeth safely with little to no issues with sensitivity.

 Teeth whitening works best on clean teeth.
-Dr. Chern will perform a cleaning of the enamel that ensures you get the best results.
+Cosmetic dentist Dr. Inna Chern will perform a cleaning of the enamel that ensures you get the best results.
 Then, she’ll gently pumice your teeth to remove surface stains and apply a vitamin E balm to protect your lips during the whitening process.
 Your mouth will be isolated with retractors and a liquid dam to protect your lips and gums from the peroxide.

-A hydrogen peroxide-based Zoom Gel is carefully applied to your teeth.
+A hydrogen peroxide-based Zoom Gel is carefully applied to the patient’s teeth.
 This gel can work on stains deep in the tooth’s structure without affecting its health with the help of a specialized, light-based Zoom machine aimed at the teeth.
 The whitening process takes about 15 minutes, and you can relax, listen to music, or watch your favorite show during this time.

 You’ll receive about 3-4 applications of Zoom Gel depending on the level of whitening you’d like to achieve.
 Between applications, Dr. Chern will examine your teeth and make sure the treatment is working as planned, as well as track your progress and any issues with sensitivity.

 Caring for Your Teeth After Whitening